mattius459/runway_game/README.md

 ## Necessary Deliverables

+We will be using this [evaluation](evaluation.md) guideline to grade your project.

 ☐ The code for **a working game that meets or exceeds the above technical requirements, built by you, and hosted on GitHub Pages**.

 - **A ``README.md`` file** with these sections: